ouya/docs/content-review-guidelines.md

 ##Game Details

+* **Age Rating**: The review team will verify the game details age rating corresponds with the in-game content.

 * **Cost**: The review team will verify the cost displays correctly on the games details page.
 Costs can be `FREE` (free game without in-app-purchases), `FREE*` (free game with in-app-purchases), `PRICE` (premium game without in-app-purchases, and `PRICE*` (premium game with in-app-purchases).

+* **Description**: The review team will critique the game description to be optimal.
+(Changes to the description are recommended and not required).

 * **Downloadable**: The review team will verify the game can be downloaded from the games details page.